DigitalFruition/YubikeyBackedRootCA/USAGE.md

 3. **Ensure Air-gap**:
    - Physically disconnect any network connections.
    - Avoid installing any unnecessary packages or services.
+   - If using a Virtual Machine, either apply restrictive ingress/egress firewall rules, disconnect or remove the virtual ethernet device, and/or place the VM into a quarrantined network or VLAN.

 ## Step 2: Execute Setup Scripts

 1. **Prepare Scripts**:
    - Copy the scripts from the `scripts/setup` directory of this project into your air-gapped machine using a USB drive or similar means.
+     You can also execute the commands from `scripts/setup` manually.

 2. **Run Setup Scripts**:
    - Navigate to the directory containing the scripts.